degbeydavid/Parallel_Programming_Python/README.md

 # Parallel_Programming_Python
-This repo is a pyhton code for applying parallel programming
+This repo is a pyhton code for applying parallel programming used to handle global land temperature datasets